 Verify that emails about this change are sent to all OAGi admin developers and aNewUser1.

 Two OAGi admin developers cannot at the same time remove each other’s the admin developer role.
+(Fail.
+Both admin developers can revoke other users’ role at the same time.
+After that, the empty page shows up on the screen.)

 Requirement document reference: Section 5.1.2